The Association shall be known as the National Association of Boat Owners.

 12 months, held any position of influence or authority in any organisation which is involved with the inland waterways, or has any personal interest which is likely to affect their dealings with outside bodies on behalf of the Association, shall declare their interest at the time of being nominated for the Council.
 In the event that no such declaration of interest has been made and such an interest is subsequently found to exist then that person will be debarred from continuing to serve on the Council.

-b) Each nomination for election or re-election to the Council shall include the name of the person nominated, be signed by the nominee to indicate willingness to be nominated, be signed by a proposer and seconder who are both full members, and be received by the General Secretary not less than forty two days before the AGM.
+(b) Each nomination for election or re-election to the Council , shall be accompanied by evidence that the nominee is in agreement and evidence of a proposer and seconder who are both full members.
+Written and email submission is acceptable.
+Nominations shall be received by the General Secretary not less than forty two days before the AGM.

 5.5 Period of Being a Council Member